Working with International Students

 The International Student Academic Success Program offers faculty and staff services and resources to support their work with international students.

 Individual or group consultations with Roberto Arruda, Director of International Student Academic Success, to develop strategies to support international students’ learning based on the specific needs of each student or class are available upon request.

 Workshops are available upon request and will be adjusted to the individual needs of your department or program.
+Some common workshops are:

 Explore relevant topics related to international student academic success.
 Most articles and books are available for the CU Boulder community through CU University Libraries or are open access resources.

 Introduction to Academic Integrity and the Honor Code – Canvas Module